cchitsiang/awesome-stars/topics.md

 ## chatgpt

+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
+- [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
+Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [RafalWilinski/telegram-chatgpt-concierge-bot](https://github.com/RafalWilinski/telegram-chatgpt-concierge-bot) - Interact with OpenAI's ChatGPT via Telegram and Voice.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.